 | Tulipa cyperia, Cyprus tulip, Endangered|

 Focusing on global conservation, the exhibition educates the public about endangered, threatened and extinct plants and highlights the unique and provocative way scientists and conservation biologists are approaching the loss of plant biodiversity - particularly through their work with botanical artists whose captivating and scientifically accurate images serve as an essential historical record of plant species.

-" said exhibition curator and conservation biologist Gary Krupnick .
+"Determining which species are endangered is a complicated endeavor," said exhibition curator and conservation biologist Gary Krupnick .
 "With conservation assessments of plant species woefully behind, we are devising ways to use data from historically collected specimens to identify rare and endangered plant species.
 The museum’s work in conservation assessment is critical as each year more species are lost to habitat destruction and degradation."

 A companion website to the exhibition features a study of the illustrations of endangered plants and a view of herbarium specimens up-close, a chance to share your own botanical illustrations with others online, and a way to send a painting of an endangered plant to a friend via e-postcard.
 An exhibition catalogue is also available, with essayists including; Peter H. Raven, President of the Missouri Botanical Garden, Sir Peter Crane FRS, former Director of the Royal Botanic Gardens, Kew, and now Professor at the University of Chicago, Kathryn L. Kennedy, President of the Center for Plant Conservation, Gary A. Krupnick, Head of the Plant Conservation Unit, Department of Botany, Smithsonian’s National Museum of Natural History and James Miller, Dean and Vice-President of Science, New York Botanical Garden.